Chibueze042/Learn-More/README.md

 # Learn-More
-Coding is software program that enable the user to achieve an expression through codes, tags or elements provided.
+Coding is a software program that enable the user to achieve an expression through codes, tags or elements provided.